 Advanced: The Advanced Bootcamp has 25 stages and focuses heavily on more complex rhythms and extended chords.
 There are currently four Advanced Courses.

-We’ve picked out the Whole Notes & Half Notes lesson from the Rookie Bootcamp, which is quite near the start.
+I’ve picked out the Whole Notes & Half Notes lesson from the Rookie Bootcamp, which is quite near the start.

-The tempo is 148 bpm, and even in whole/half notes, that’s a pretty decent tempo for beginners.
+The tempo is 148 BPM, and even in whole/half notes, that’s a pretty decent tempo for beginners.

 The lesson also deals with rests, repetition, and playing perfect fourths melodically.
 A perfect fourth interval isn’t a huge stretch, even for smaller hands, but playing them at this tempo sounds more complicated than it is.